A4E seeks to tackle the excessive cost of EU airports by ensuring that airports with significant market power are effectively regulated.

-The EU Airports Charges Directive 2009/12/EC (ACD) was meant to harmonize the regulatory framework on airport charges in Europe by setting minimum requirements on consultation and transparency in order to compensate for the market power of the airport as the sole infrastructure provider at a given city or in a given region.
+The 2009 EU Airports Charges Directive (ACD) was meant to harmonise the regulatory framework for airport charges in Europe by setting minimum requirements on consultation and transparency to compensate for the market power of the airport as the sole infrastructure provider at a given city or in a given region.

-- for Member States to have an independent supervisory authority (ISA) – but it does not set out what these authorities should do;
+- for EU Member States to have an independent supervisory authority (ISA) – but it does not set out what these authorities should do;

 - for airports to have some transparency about costs – but it does not say how these costs should be efficient and controlled or what the level of transparency should be;

 - for airports to consult on the level of charges – but it does not detail how airport users’ views must be taken into account;

 - for airports to consult on new investments – but it does not define how airport users’ views must be taken into account, especially in the early stages of investment decisions.

 As a result, the regulation of airport charges remains inconsistent and ineffective in many parts of Europe.
 The current Directive is process-oriented, not outcome-oriented.
 It has failed to ensure meaningful consultation and transparent charging systems – airports provide limited information on their cost base and investment plans.
 Effective oversight by independent regulators is also the exception rather than the rule due to limited resources, independence or powers to intervene.

 Airport charges should be based on efficient costs and appropriate investments that deliver the services that passengers and airlines need.
 They should be related to the airport’s actual costs and be non-discriminatory.

 These investment costs should not be passed on primarily to airlines through higher charges, while airport revenues from commercial activities such as retail, food and drink, advertising and parking are completely disregarded when charges are set.
 Passengers should benefit from the non-aeronautical revenues they generate at airports: commercial revenues should be used to lower charges for aeronautical activities.
 People primarily use airports to fly, not to shop or park their car.